Geri-Borbas/Deprecated.Unity.Library.eppz/README.md

 Test scenes
 -----------

 Test scenes are designed to experience / proof the features.
 Hit play, then manipulate the geometry in Scene window while in game mode (strict to XY plane, and move the points directly, not their parent container).
-Every relevant code is in `<Test_scene>_Controller.cs`, so you can see how to use the API.
+Every relevant code is in `<Test_scene>_Controller.cs`, so you can see **how to use the API**.

-You can define a polygon with simple `Vector2[]` array, but for sake of simplicity, test scenes uses some polygon sourcing helper classes those take simple GameObject transforms as input.
+You can define a polygon with simple `Vector2[]` array, but for sake of simplicity, test scenes uses some **polygon sourcing helper classes** those take simple GameObject transforms as input.
 They also keep the polygon models updated on `GameObject` changes.

-Another helper objects are polygon debug renderers.
+Another helper objects are **polygon debug renderers**.
 They draw simple lines in Game View (using `GL_LINES`) after main camera finished rendering, also draws debug lines in scene view (using `Debug.DrawLine`).

 Beside these helper classes, you can easily construct `Polygon` / `Segment` instances using simple `Vector2` inputs as well.